 I am a visual artist, educator, curator and art writer whose ideas-led studio practice explores the phenomenon, felt experience through the vehicle of abstraction.
 An interdisciplinary lens demonstrates my interest in drawing and paintings material capabilities within an expanded field that along with sculpture and digital media, bridges the gap between the haptic body [senses] and contemporary visual culture.
 As a visual practitioner, I have exhibited my abstract paintings and drawings, digital urban streetscapes, portraits and video installations both nationally and internationally.
 My major works are characterised by a personal visual language that is described as 'weaving' wet and dry drawing and painting materials to translate felt experience as a concept into material form.

-My professional history is located in tertiary education, creative pedagogy and the broader cultural and creative industries where I engaged in social practice, collaborative projects, artist in residence programs, curation and I also write and edit for other artists.
-I continue to develop my international art practice while engaged as a Course Co-Ordinator of Foundation Studies at the University of Newcastle, NSW Australia.
+My professional history is in tertiary education, creative pedagogy and the broader cultural and creative industries where I engaged in social practice, collaborative and curatorial projects, artist in residence programs and I also write and edit artistic material for other artists.
+I continue to develop my international art practice through various platforms while engaged as a Course Co-Ordinator of Foundation Studies at the University of Newcastle, NSW Australia.

 Murland’s contemporary abstract painted works of art form as part of the University of Newcastle’s international collection that comprises of over one thousand works of art, which exhibits the best of both regional and national works.
 Annemarie’s works of art also form as part of Maitland Regional Art Gallery collection and several other international private collections.